Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class8/README.md

 - Experiment (e.g., the SRA record for a specific experiment or run(s)): SRX#, ERX#, or DRX#
 - Run (e.g., the SRA record for a specific run): SRR#, ERR#, or DRR#

 A BioProject is a collection of biological data related to a large-scale research effort such as genome sequencing, epigenomic analyses, genome-wide association studies (GWAS) and variation analyses. it provides a single place to find links to the diverse data types generated for that research project.
-Whereas, The BioSample database contains descriptions of biological source materials used in experimental assays.
+Whereas, the BioSample database contains descriptions of biological source materials used in experimental assays.
 Each Biosample under a Bioproject can be accessed through a SRA Run accession number that lets you download the sequencing data as well as the metadata associated with it.

+### Get the sample IDs associated with the Bioproject of interest

+For today's lab we will download and analyze genomes from a previously published study examining the genetic diversity of *Klebsiella pnuemoniae* isolated from different sources ([Holt et al., PNAS, 2015](https://www.pnas.org/content/112/27/E3574.full)).
+In particular, we will perform the following tasks.

+1. Retrieve sample IDs from NCBI using the Bioproject as our query
+2. Subset to the samples to a smaller subset of interest
+3. Download fastq files for the samples of interest from the sra
+4. Run mashtree to construct a phylogeny based on kmer distances among the sequenced genomes
+5. Run ARIBA to determine the antibiotic resistance gene content of each genome
+6. Visualize the mashtree phylogeny and meta-data using iTOL

+To start, let's get the sample IDs associated with the Bioproject.
+It is common for the set of genomes associated with a study or manuscript to all fall under a single bioproject, and that is the case here ([PRJEB2111](https://www.ncbi.nlm.nih.gov/bioproject/PRJEB2111)).

-NCBI provides a suite of command line tools called Entrez Direct also known as E-utilities to access the metadata stored in its various databases.
+To get a list of sample IDs associated with this bioproject we will use tools provided by NCBI.
+In particular, NCBI provides a suite of command line tools called Entrez Direct also known as E-utilities to access the metadata stored in its various databases.
 The three main tools of E-utilities are - esearch, esummary and xtract that lets you query any of the NCBI databases and extract the metadata associated with the query.
 The query can be anything(Bioproject, Biosample, SRA accession, Genbank assembly accession).

 Here is the command that we used to extract metadata information for the research study which performed a detailed genomic analysis of K. pneumoniae's diversity, population structure, virulence, and antimicrobial resistance around the world.